Academy of Holy Angels: Service day

 Service: In addition to yearly service requirements (75 hours to be completed before graduation), students participate in an annual All School Service Day, a yearly family Christmas Basket Drive (a tradition continued since the 1940s), and Campus Ministry Team, among other opportunities.
 AHA's Faith in Action program also aims to "incorporate service and spirituality into all aspects of AHA life", including sports, activities, and clubs; over 25 teams participate, contributing 2,000+ service hours.

 Academics

 The Academy of Holy Angels is currently accredited through AdvancedED.
 19 AP courses are offered to sophomores, juniors, and seniors; in 2015, 230 students participated in the AP program (81% of senior class, 72% of junior class).

 In addition to regular coursework, students can pursue a Theater Diploma and/or a STEM Diploma, and earn language certificates through the Minnesota Department of Education.

 Extracurriculars

 Holy Angels currently offers 52 extra-curricular activities.
-These include Book Club, bowling, intramural sports, Knowledge Bowl, Math Stars, music, National Honor Society, Respect Life, robotics, skeet & trap, Social Justice Club, speech, student newspaper (the AHA Star), table tennis, theater (Starlight Productions), and Writers' Club, among others.
+These include Book Club, bowling, Knowledge Bowl, Math Stars, music, National Honor Society, Respect Life, robotics, skeet & trap, Social Justice Club, speech, student newspaper (the Blue & Gold), table tennis, theater (Starlight Productions), and Writers' Club, among others.